yaml/yaml-spec/spec/spec.md

 # Chapter #.
 Introduction

-"YAML Ain’t Markup Language" (abbreviated YAML) is a data serialization language designed to be human-friendly and work well with modern programming languages for common everyday tasks.
+"YAML Ain't Markup Language" (abbreviated YAML) is a data serialization language designed to be human-friendly and work well with modern programming languages for common everyday tasks.
 This specification is both an introduction to the YAML language and the